euri16/hoverboard/data/faq.md

 ### Dates and location

-GDG DevFest Ukraine will take place on the 12-13th of October in [Planeta Kino (King Cross),]( https://goo.gl/Zwi76g) Lviv.
+GDG DevFest Santo Domingo will take place on the 20th of September in [Centro Indotel,](https://goo.gl/maps/CxfDPewuoztFudpc8) Santo Domingo.

 ### Stay Informed

-To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [DevFest website](https://devfest.gdg.org.ua/), RSVP on [Meetup]( https://www.meetup.com/GDG-Lviv/events/244342635/) and follow us on [Facebook](https://www.facebook.com/devfest.ukraine/) and [Twitter](https://twitter.com/devfest_ukraine).
-You can also follow and join the social conversation about GDG DevFest Ukraine via official hashtags #dfua and #Devfest18.
+To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [DevFest website](https://devfest.gdg.org.ua/), RSVP on [Meetup](https://www.meetup.com/GDG-Santo-Domingo/) and follow us on [Facebook](https://www.facebook.com/GDGSantoDomingo/) and [Twitter](https://twitter.com/gdgsdq).
+You can also follow and join the social conversation about GDG DevFest Santo Domingo via official hashtags #devfestsdq and #DevFestSantoDomingo19.
 In addition, we'll be emailing important information to all registered attendees, along with check-in instructions prior to the conference.

 ### Content Formats